Land Registration in France - 'Cadastre'

 Nevertheless, if used in tandem with the aerial photos provided through the site of Geoportail or Google Earth you can obtain a lot more useful information about a property from comfort of your home.

 One of the features on the Geoportail site is the ability to super-impose cadastral parcels over the aerial photos.

 As we have said, the French land registry plans do not show title boundaries, as is the case with the UK plans.

 Neither do the plans provide personal information on the owner, the easements over a property, nor the price paid by the present owner.

 If you wish to find out the owner of a particular property or parcel of land, or you wish to know the property owned by a person in a particular commune, you need to consult a document called the matrice cadastrale, which you can obtain at Demande d'extrait de matrice cadastrale.

 You should send this form to your the local land registry office, called the Centre des Impôts Fonciers.

-You could also visit your local mairie who are obliged to provide details from the matrice cadastrale, although officially only on written request.
+You could also visit your local mairie who are obliged to provide details from the matrice cadastrale, although strictly speaking only on written request.